Rootcipher8112/rootcipher8112/README.md

 ## Objective

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into the field.
 Specifically I'm aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Much of my experience has come from hands on projects completed in homemade virtual environments.
+I also write a blog detailing current events relaited to cybersecurity and AI.
+Here I offer interesting breakdowns of data breaches, various hacking groups but most of all I offer useful tips for the readers to implement that can help to make them more secure.

 # Skills